Table of Contents

 What are the signs and symptoms of menopause?

 It is important to remember that each woman's experience is highly individual.
 Some women may experience few or no symptoms of menopause, while others experience multiple physical and psychological symptoms.
 The extent and severity of symptoms varies significantly among women.
 It is also important to remember that symptoms may come and go over an extended time period for some women.
 This, too, is highly individual.
 These symptoms of menopause and perimenopause are discussed in detail below.

-Irregular vaginal bleeding may occur during menopause.
-Some women have minimal problems with abnormal bleeding during perimenopause whereas others have unpredictable, excessive bleeding.
+Irregular vaginal bleeding may occur as a woman reaches menopause.
+Some women have minimal problems with abnormal bleeding during the prior time to menopause whereas others have unpredictable, excessive bleeding.
 Menstrual periods (menses) may occur more frequently (meaning the cycle shortens in duration), or they may get farther and farther apart (meaning the cycle lengthens in duration) before stopping.
 There is no "normal" pattern of bleeding during the perimenopause, and patterns vary from woman to woman.
 It is common for women in perimenopause to have a period after going for several months without one.
 There is also no set length of time it takes for a woman to complete the menopausal transition.
-A woman can have irregular periods for years prior to undergoing menopause.
-It is important to remember that all women who develop irregular menses should be evaluated by her doctor to confirm that the irregular menses are due to perimenopause and not as a sign of another medical condition.
+A woman can have irregular periods for years prior to reaching menopause.
+It is important to remember that all women who develop irregular menses should be evaluated by their doctor to confirm that the irregular menses are due to perimenopause and not as a sign of another medical condition.